CONVERSION RATE OPTIMISATION

 Conversion rate optimisation (or CRO for short) is the process of making improvements to ads, web pages, mobile apps etc, with the goal of increasing the likelihood that a visitor or user, turns into a paying customer.

 CRO can take many shapes and forms depending on the product or service, the goal, the platform, what stage in the buying process a person may be at etc.

 A conversion can mean many things, again this depends on what your business offers.

 A macro conversion is usually the final step on the path to a visitor becoming a customer.
 Macro conversions take place when someone buys a product from your website, requests a quote or subscribes to a service.

-If we look at a very basic model, the importance of conversion rate optimisation is plain to see.
-Let’s take the example of a website that has 10,000 monthly visitors.
+If we look at a very basic model, the importance of CRO is plain to see.
+Let’s take an example of a website that has 10,000 monthly visitors.
 Currently, the website has a conversion rate of 2% and the revenue generated from each of these is £100.
 If your business needs more sales, you have two choices, get more visitors or, increase the conversion rate.